-- When a failure occurred in the network interface unit (the STATUS LED turns red, and then it turns off). - When a failure occurred in a management and switching unit (when the management and switching unit is not duplicated). - #3: When the STATUS LED is green. - #4: Cable disconnection is also included. - #5: Operation of an Ethernet port can be stopped by entering a command from the operation terminal. - #6: Always turns off if the interface port LED is set to off.
+- When a failure occurred in the network interface unit (the STATUS LED turns red, and then it turns off). - When a failure occurred in a management and switching unit (when the management and switching unit is not duplicated).

+#5: Operation of an Ethernet port can be stopped by entering a command from the operation terminal.

+#6: Always turns off if the interface port LED is set to off.
 When an operation key on the system operation panel is used, the LED lights up, and the operating status can be checked.
 If no keys are used for 60 seconds, the LED turns off again.

 If no system recovery is set and a failure occurs in a Switch, the Switch can stay stopped without recovering the failed part.
+This function is supported by software version 10.3 and later.